-You see, getting a first show with a gallery is much more than an impersonal arrangement between two independent entities where you supply the art, they supply the wall space, and then you go on about your business while they do the rest.
-Uh uh.
-You and the gallery owner are about to enter into a business relationship, a partnership of sorts, and hopefully one with seriously positive consequences over time.
-Whether you're aware of it or not, galleries always look to the future, at least established ones do, the ideal outcome for them being mutually beneficial and constantly evolving long-term relationships with the artists whose art they choose to exhibit.
+Getting a first show with a gallery is much more than an impersonal arrangement between two independent entities where you supply the art, they supply the wall space, and then you go on about your business while the gallery does all the rest.
+You and the gallery owner are about to enter into a business relationship, a partnership of sorts, and hopefully one that will have a seriously positive impact on your career trajectory over time.
+Whether you're aware of it or not, galleries always look to the future, at least the established ones do, the ideal outcome for them being mutually beneficial and constantly evolving long-term relationships with the artists whose art they choose to exhibit.

-They know that the payoff is not always immediate, and that if they're going to invest time, money and wall space in your art, they want to at least see some promise for an engaging and ongoing narrative.
-In other words, they look for signs that you're serious about your art, have some sense of a game plan, guiding principle or philosophy, and are committed to being an artist and showing your art for many years to come.
+They know that the payoff is not necessarily immediate (first shows are not generally big moneymakers), and that if they're going to invest time, energy, money, PR, and wall space in your art, they want to at least see some promise and potential for a successful ongoing extended relationship.
+In other words, they look for signs that you're serious about your art, have some sense of an overall game plan, and are committed to being an artist and showing your art for many years to come.
 There's hardly anything galleries hate more than to back artists who suddenly decide to do something else with their lives and poof off into the ether forever.
-Vanishing artists and one-hit wonders do not make a gallery look good.
+Vanishing artists and one-hit wonders never make a gallery look good.

 As for your work, dealers consistently describe their ideal artists with words like ambitious, original, risk-taking, bold, inspiring, and so on.
 They want to hear your whole story, not just today's headlines, but where your journey is taking you, and what drives, motivates and inspires your creative process.
 Do you have more than one idea?
 Do you have a vision?
-Is that vision clear and well defined?
+Is that vision focused, well-defined and articulated?
 Are you breaking new ground, exploring new territory?
-Or are you rehashing the past, stuck in a rut, stagnant or backing yourself into a corner?
+Or are you rehashing the past, making the same several things over and over again, stagnating, or backing yourself into a corner?

-Take qualities like perseverance or endurance for example.
-As previously mentioned, gallery owners almost always look well beyond the first show.
-Optimally, they prefer to represent artists who they can work with for years or even decades to come.
-They value artists who understand their role in the partnership and who realize that both parties must cooperate and progress together, even in times of hardship or adversity, in order to maximize results.
-In other words, gallery owners really really appreciate artists who are easy to work with.
+Take qualities like perseverance and endurance for example.
+As previously mentioned, gallery owners almost always look beyond the first show.
+Optimally, they prefer to represent artists who they can potentially work with for years or even decades to come.
+They value artists who understand their role in the partnership and who realize that both parties must trust, cooperate and progress together, even in times of hardship or adversity, in order to maximize results.
+In other words, gallery owners really really appreciate artists who understand and respect the relationship and are not difficult to work with.
 To repeat...
 REALLY.

 For example, have reasonable expectations about what a first show means.
-It's neither the answer nor the end, but rather the beginning, and only one step along the way, a single line on your resume.
-Let's say you have a first show and sales are modest, but the overall response is good, and the gallery is reasonably pleased about how things went.
-Owners know that some artists will be encouraged by an outcome like this as well, while others might get disappointed, angry, or depressed.
+It's neither the answer nor the end, but rather the beginning, a single line on your resume, and only one small step along what will hopefully turn out to be a rich and rewarding journey.
+Let's say you have a first show and sales are modest, but the overall response is good, and the gallery is pleased with how things went.
+The owners are likely aware that some artists will be encouraged by an outcome like this while others might get disappointed, angry, or depressed.

-They pay attention to whether the art and artist have been critically written about, whether they've exhibited at prestigious venues, what sort of awards or distinctions they've received, and even whether they have followings and how large those followings are.
-No matter how precocious, promising or impressive a younger artist might be, lack of an established track record simply presents too much of a risk to these kinds of galleries.
-So know going in that if you approach major galleries and they turn you down, it's not necessarily because they don't like your art.
+They pay attention to whether the art and artist have been critically written about or recognized, whether they've exhibited at prestigious venues, what sort of awards or distinctions they've received, and even whether they have followings (online as well as in real life) and how large those followings are.
+No matter how precocious, promising or impressive a younger artist might be, lack of an established track record may well present too much of a risk to some galleries.
+So know going in that if you approach major galleries with a minor resume and they turn you down, it's not necessarily because they don't like or respect your art.

-And in closing, please oh please keep in mind at all times that a gallery is not an entity that exists to serve you.
+In closing, keep in mind at all times that a gallery is not an entity that exists to serve you.
 Be assured that you will never show anywhere if that's the way you think.
-Believe it or not, some artists actually dare galleries to sell their art or worse yet, swagger on in and ask, "What can you do for me?"
-You know what galleries can do for artists like these?
+Believe it or not, some artists actually dare galleries to show or sell their art, or worse yet, swagger on in and ask, "What can you do for me?"
+You know what galleries will do for artists like these?
 Absolutely nothing except to show them the door and thank them for stopping by.
-So can the attitude, understand that it's all about working together, and hopefully in tandem, you'll get exactly where you want to go.
+So avoid any attitude, understand that it's all about working in tandem, and hopefully the two of you will get exactly where you want to go-- onward and upward together.

 More pointers for artists looking for first shows:

-* Let the dealer be the guide in terms of selecting what to show, how to organize and present it, and in other logistical details.
-A major reason they're giving you a show is that they have a pretty good idea of what they can sell, how to effectively present it, and who they think they can sell it to.
+* Let the gallery owner be the guide in terms of selecting what to show, how to organize and present it, and other logistical details.
+They know the physical characteristics of their gallery well, what looks best where, and how to create a compelling presentation an artist's art.
+One reason they're giving you a show in the first place is that they believe your art will look good in their space.
+They likely have a pretty good idea of how to effectively display and sell it as well.